k8snetworkplumbingwg/sriov-network-device-plugin/images/README.md

 ```
 $ docker build -t sriov-device-plugin -f ./images/Dockerfile .
 ```

-A `build_docker.sh` script is available for building the SR-IOV device plugin docker image from the `./images` directory.
+You can run `make image` to build the docker image as well.

 ---